Famicom

 Image: Damien McFerran / Time Extension

-A series of books on the history of video games has been causing quite a stir in the Japanese retro community in recent weeks (as spotted by @gosokkyu).
+Original Article [Wed 15th Feb 2023 16:35 GMT]: A series of books on the history of video games has been causing quite a stir in the Japanese retro community in recent weeks (as spotted by @gosokkyu).

-The publisher Kodansha released the book series called "ゲームの歴史 1-3" (loosely translated to "The History of Games 1-3") from the author Natsumi Iwasaki back in November of last year.
-However, over the last couple of weeks, many Japanese video game fans have taken to criticizing the series of books in blogs and on Twitter, with the purpose of highlighting a number of frustrating inaccuracies and myths within its pages.
+The publisher Kodansha released the book series called "ゲームの歴史 1-3" (loosely translated to "The History of Games 1-3") from author Natsumi Iwasaki back in November of last year.
+However, over the last couple of weeks, many Japanese video game fans have taken to criticizing the series in blogs and on Twitter, with the purpose of highlighting a number of frustrating inaccuracies and myths present within its pages.

 The author has since promised on Twitter to correct some of these errors in an upcoming reprint, but that hasn't stopped fans from commenting on their research methods.

 As gosokkyu points out in their original thread, what's so interesting about this controversy is how in the West, there are countless inaccurate books about video game history published almost fortnightly, but they're mostly ignored in favour of more quality efforts.
 Here, however, it seems to have struck a nerve with the Japanese retro community, who are doing what they can to fight back against this misinformation.
+A big reason for this is that the publisher is large enough that the series is starting to appear in schools and other places of education.

 Please note that some external links on this page are affiliate links, which means if you click them and make a purchase we may receive a small percentage of the sale.
 Please read our FTC Disclosure for more information.